Nriver/trilium-translation/README.md

 [中文说明](README_CN.md)
 This repo provides a translation for the awesome [Trilium Notes](https://github.com/zadam/trilium).
 If you'd like to translate Trilium Notes into any language you like, please follow [this guide](https://github.com/Nriver/trilium-translation#how-to-translate).
 Currently, I have translated Trilium Notes into Chinese.
-Tested with trilium version 0.47.2 - 0.49.4.
+The translation will keep update to the latest Trilium Notes' stable releases.

 Star this repo if you like it, thx :)